Robust Learning with Progressive Data Expansion Against Spurious Correlation: Experiments

 \subsubsection{Understanding the Two Stages}

 We examine each component and demonstrate their effect in {\ourmethod}.
 In Table~\ref{tab:stage}, we present the worst-group and average accuracy of the model trained following the warm-up and expansion stages.
 Indeed, the majority of learning occurs in the warm-up stage, during which a satisfactory worst-group accuracy is established.
 In the expansion stage, the model persists in learning new data along the established trajectory, leading to continued performance improvement.
-In Figure~\ref{fig:reinit_momentum}, we corroborate and emphasize that the model has acquired the appropriate features and maintains learning based on its historical gradient stored in the momentum by presenting the following evidence.
-As shown, if the optimizer is reset after the warm-up stage and loses all its historical gradients, it rapidly acquires spurious features, resulting in a swift decline in performance accuracy as shown in the blue line.
+In Figure~\ref{fig:reinit_momentum}, we corroborate and emphasize that the model has acquired the appropriate features and maintains learning based on its historical gradient stored in the momentum.
+As shown, if the optimizer is reset after the warm-up stage and loses all its historical gradients (with reinitialization), it soon acquires spurious features, resulting in a swift decline in performance accuracy as shown in the blue line.